OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5121.rst

 - `New failover combinations for Provision module <https://github.com/OpenNebula/one/issues/4205>`__.
 - `Better same host detection for ssh/mv TM driver action <https://github.com/OpenNebula/one/issues/3460>`__.
 - `PyONE call of system.config() returns correct object <https://github.com/OpenNebula/one/issues/4229>`__.
+- `Contextualization packages are now included in the OpenNebula distribution <https://github.com/OpenNebula/one/issues/4944>`__.

 The following issues has been solved in 5.12.1: